Chief Executive Officer

 He’s helped create award-winning campaigns all over the world from Toronto, Canada to Sao Paolo, Brazil.
 And along the way, worked on some of the biggest brands, including Google, ESPN, DirecTV, Coca-Cola, the NBA, and Chrysler.

 Originally from Miami, Alex moved to Atlanta in 2013 in pursuit of quality fried chicken and four seasons.

 He’s a Creative Director, copywriter, stand-up comedian, and fountain of useless pop culture trivia.
 But most recently, he’s played the role of dad, diaper genie, milk warmer-upper, and Disney Junior cartoon aficionado.

-As The Partnership’s Digital Director, Jeremy Hill leads full-funnel omnichannel, digital marketing efforts for the agency’s broad portfolio of clients.
+As The Partnership’s Executive Director of Digital and Development, Jeremy Hill leads full-funnel omni-channel, digital marketing efforts for the agency’s broad portfolio of clients.

 A well-versed storyteller in the body of an award-winning marketer, Jeremy has cemented a reputation as a digital fixer across a wide range of industries, including agriculture, architecture, consumer packaged goods, and media & entertainment.
 A journalist at heart, Jeremy enjoys identifying the “why?” aspect of strategy and the “how?” to support it tactically.

 Jeremy maintains an always-on philosophy, but during downtime, he enjoys spending time outdoors with his wife Brooke and their three children.